-After surgery patients need to work closely with our dieticians, following a recommended diet, slowly building up too bigger portions and less easily digested foods such as meat and fish.
+After gastric bypass surgery, patients need to work closely with our dieticians, following a recommended diet, slowly building up too bigger portions and less easily digested foods such as meat and fish.
 Good follow up is essential, to ensure patients remain healthy and get a good long-term outcome.
 Research has shown that the most compliant patients get the best weight loss.
 Patients need to take a multi-vitamin each day; most medication can be taken as normal although it is sometimes necessary to break tablets.
 Annual blood tests are needed to ensure patients have the correct vitamin and mineral levels.
 Failure to comply, with dietary advice can cause malnutrition.

 Bypass surgery not only changes the hormones that control appetite, but also modifies the hormones that affect metabolic illnesses such as diabetes, high cholesterol and polycystic ovarian syndrome.
-For this reason gastric bypass is recommended for patients with metabolic illnesses.
+For this reason, gastric bypass is recommended for patients with metabolic illnesses.

 - Raised blood cholesterol is normalised in over 70% of patients.

-- High blood pressure is cured in over 70% of patients, with a reduction in medication for remainder.
+- High blood pressure is cured in over 70% of patients, with a reduction in medication for the remainder.

 - Obstructive sleep apnoea is resolved in 86% of patients, snoring improves for most patients